TheBaum123/everforest-css/README.md

 # Everforest CSS

-This repository is a port of the vim colorscheme [Everforest](https://github.com/sainnhe/everforest) to CSS custom properties.
+This repository is a port of the Vim color scheme [Everforest](https://github.com/sainnhe/everforest) to CSS custom properties.
+The original [Everforest](https://github.com/sainnhe/everforest) color scheme was made by [sainhe](https://github.com/sainnhe).

 ## Color Schemes in this repository